Client Journals in SupportAbility refer to any notes or evidence that is recorded about a Client.

 Similarly, if a Staff member is assigned to a Journal Action, but does not have the required privileges, they will not see this notification on their Dashboard, or be able to access this Journal once this privacy setting has been saved.

-There are additional inbuilt privacy barriers for Journals which have been assigned to specialised Services such as NDIS Financial Plan Management or Support Coordination.
+There are additional inbuilt privacy barriers for Journals that have been assigned to specialised Services such as NDIS Financial Plan Management or Support Coordination.
 More on this can be found in the Journal Permissions article linked below.

 There are several in-built Standards available in SupportAbility, including: